Dunois Reserve and Waterfront

 However, this ecosystem is extremely sensitive to physical disturbance from activities such as placing boats directly on the saltmarsh, attaching boats to trees or rocks, and dragging anchors or watercraft.
 These actions can cause severe and sometimes irreversible damage.

-Please participate in the short survey to have your say on how this waterfront reserve can be better managed and protected.
+Please participate in the short survey to have your say on what the new storage infrastructure will look like at Dunois Reserve

 Alternatively, you can lodge a written submission to the General Manager by quoting SU10620 by:

-Council is collecting preliminary information to understand what the community values about Dunois Reserve to better meet the needs of its users whilst addressing the deterioration currently impacting the foreshore.
+Council collected preliminary information to understand what the community values about Dunois Reserve to better meet the needs of its users whilst addressing the deterioration currently impacting the foreshore.

 Did you know that the foreshore at Dunois Reserve is home to an ecologically sensitive and endangered Saltmarsh and Estuarine Swamp Oak Forest?